 Following appropriate technical orders for safety, there are red flashing lights in the control area on the other side of that big, sliding door.
 The walls have colorful signs warning of the dangers of radiation and just inside the door; meters monitor any radiation which may seep through.

 With the use of electron microscopes and other means, they can see the actual crack at a microscopic level, which can yield a great deal about what caused the cracks.
-It effects inspections and design of new or upgraded parts.
+It affects inspections and the design of new or upgraded parts.

 “It drives the frequency of the inspections,” Schwarting said.
 “It’s all about metal fatigue.”